Action needed to prevent a refugee homelessness crisis

 2) People who are aged under 35 receive a lower rate of housing allowance (and the vast majority of newly granted refugees are younger than 35).
 That rate is called the ‘shared accommodation rate’ as it is supposedly based on being able to rent a room in a shared house – and yet is nowhere near enough to pay for even a room in a shared house in London.
 This unworkable level of support is one of the main barriers for the young people we work with being able to find somewhere to live after being granted refugee status.
 However this reduced rate need not apply at all – if Home Office asylum accommodation was simply recognised as the homelessness hostels they are, meaning people moving on from asylum accommodation would be exempt from receiving the reduced support rate.

-We’re asking you – as people who care as we do about young refugees – to take action.
+On World Homeless Day, we’re asking you – as people who care as we do about young refugees – to take action.
 We are facing an emergency, and our political leaders need to take preventative, emergency measures to deal with it.

 Write to your MP.
 Let them know about the crisis on the horizon and the emergency action (1 and 2 above) that needs to be taken.
+If you’d like to use our template letter to contact them, you can download it below.

 You can find out who your MP is, and how to contact them, here.